conference-websites/ACM-ICN2020/tutorial-ndn.md

 He is the main maintainer of python-ndn, an NDN client library in Python 3.
 He is also contributing to the development of NDN IoT.
 "

+- name: Hunter Dellaverson
+  affiliation: UCLA
+  photo: speakers/Hunter-Dellaverson.jpg
+  bio: "
+Hunter Dellaverson is a Ph.D student in the Computer Science Department of UCLA, under the supervision of Prof. Lixia Zhang.
+His main research interests are Named Data Networking, network security, and usable security.
+"

 - name: Lixia Zhang
   photo: speakers/Lixia-Zhang.jpg
   affiliation: UCLA